Skip to content

 // URL builders for WebSocket / SSE endpoints

-The full return shape is { client, get, post, put, patch, delete, upload, download, buildUrl, buildWsUrl }. client is the underlying typed-fetch instance — use it for advanced cases (custom headers, response streaming).
+The full return shape is { client, get, post, put, patch, delete, upload, download, buildUrl, buildWsUrl }. client is the underlying Axios instance.

 api automatically: